flutter/website/bootstrap-into-dart.md

   [File class](https://docs.flutter.io/flutter/dart-io/File-class.html)
   uses Streams to read bytes from a file.

-Want to learn more and maybe contribute??
+Want to learn more and maybe contribute?
 Check out the [Dart community](https://www.dartlang.org/community).